corda/corda-docs-portal/content/en/docs/corda-os/3.2/api-vault-query.md

 **Aggregate Function queries using** `VaultCustomQueryCriteria`:

 {{< note >}}
-Query results for aggregate functions are contained in the `otherResults` attribute of a results Page.
+Query results for aggregate functions are contained in the `otherResults` attribute of a results page.

 {{< /note >}}
 Aggregations on cash using various functions: